PVDoriginal/firefly/README.md

 Feel free to open an issue if you want to request any specific features or report any bugs!

 ## Usage
-To use this crate, simply run `cargo run firefly` or add firefly to your Cargo.toml file.
+To use this crate, simply run `cargo run bevy_firefly` or add firefly to your Cargo.toml file.
 Here is a basis example of integrating firefly into a bevy app:

 ```Rs